This post is also available as a podcast: Podcast #004: The Importance of Sexual Responsiveness

 So, why is sexual responsiveness important?

 - Your response is your spouse’s reward!
 If your spouse is pleasuring you sexually, your response tells them that they’re being successful and that you appreciate their effort.
 If your spouse is going down on you and you’re silent, you may as well be checking your text messages or falling asleep as far as they can tell.
-I think the need for affirmation is especially strong for husbands — wives, it thrills your husbands when you moan and squirm!
+We think the need for affirmation is especially strong for husbands — wives, it thrills your husbands when you moan and squirm!

 - Your response leads to better sex.
 Your spouse wants to please you, so give them some hints!
 Your response should help your spouse learn to pleasure you the way you want.